Our contracts lawyers have decades of experience in writing all types of contracts.

 • separation/severance and release agreements including the review and negotiation of those agreements from both the employee side and from the employer side

 To be legally enforceable, a contract must have an understanding between the parties, an offer and acceptance, a mutual thing of value exchanged, performance, and no violation of public policy.
 Often, DO-IT-YOURSELFERS miss one or more of those key elements, rendering the contract unenforceable.
+A careful contract review by an attorney can help reveal these elements.
 An unenforceable contract will put the parties at the mercy of the courts.

 Our contract attorneys know the required legal terms to help the contract be enforceable.
 When the business transaction does not go as planned, a properly drafted contract will provide a judge with the legal tools to determine the best way to enforce the contract.

-In the alternative, sometimes a person or a business may find it necessary to get out of a contract.
-Our contract attorneys are experienced and skilled negotiators and can assist in negotiating a fair and proper termination between the involved parties.
+In the alternative, sometimes a person or a business may find it necessary to get out of a contract for example in case of a non-compete agreement.
+Our business contract attorneys are experienced and skilled negotiators and can assist in negotiating a fair and proper termination between the involved parties.

 Our contracts lawyers have practiced contract law in courts ranging from the District Court level to the highest state appellate courts.